-Group risk is defined as the potential loss arising from connection to a related party.
+Group risk is defined as the risk associated with being part of a group of companies.
 Unum EEA has assessed the risks it faces as a result of being part of the Unum Group, and concluded that there is no need to hold additional capital against this risk, on top of any relevant allowance in the operation risk and counterparty risk modules.

-The current credit standing, reputation and financial position of Unum Group are seen as a potential asset, which is expected to remain an asset even under stress scenarios.
-The value of this asset has not been allowed in the Solvency II balance sheet.
+The current credit standing, reputation and financial position of Unum Group are seen as a potential benefit, which is expected to remain the case even under stress scenarios.
+No value has been allowed for this in the SII balance sheet.
 Hence the risk of potential reduction in the value of this asset should not contribute to capital requirements.

+Stategy risk is the risk of exposure to loss resulting from a defective or inappropriate strategy.
 Strategic opportunity risk does not impact the financial security of current policyholders or expected new business written within the next year, and therefore has a zero capital requirement.